 In regard to stocks, understanding market value is essential for knowing when an investor should buy or sell shares.
 It can indicate to investors if a stock is affordable.
 It also advises if a stock is possibly over-priced.
 However, basing investment decisions on market value alone may prevent investors from capitalizing on buying or selling opportunities.
 This will result in missing investments that could be beneficial to their portfolios.

-• Consider talking to a financial advisor about the market value of any securities you’re considering trading.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be match with local advisors who will help you achieve your financial goals, get started now.
+- Consider talking to a financial advisor about the market value of any securities you’re considering trading.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/anyaberkut, ©iStock.com/D-Keine, ©iStock.com/narvikk